search ]

-A function is a set of declarations (statements in English) that take input, perform a certain calculation, and provide output.
-In other words, a function is a set of declarations that perform a number of actions or calculations and then return the result to the user.
+A function is a set of statements that take input, perform a certain calculation, and provide output.
+In other words, a function is a set of statements that perform a number of actions or calculations and then return the result to the user.

 The idea is to encapsulate a number of repetitive actions and create a function from them, so instead of writing the same code and the same actions over and over again for different inputs, you can simply call the same function and save rewriting the code each time.